google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 ### Padding

+The authors are not yet sure of the specifics here, see [UGC #395][ugc395].
+For now, treat the below as advice on how to never make a mistake wrt padding, but there may be some leeway in the actual semantics.

 Padding bytes in structs and enums are uninitialized.
 This means that treating a struct as a bag of bytes (by, say, treating `&Struct` as `&[u8; size_of::<Struct>()]` and reading from there) is UB even if you don't write invalid values to those bytes, since you are accessing uninitialized `u8`s.

 Reading from padding [always produces uninitialized values][pad-glossary].

 ### Moved-from values